 Discover it® Secured Credit Card

-Rewards
+• Rewards

-Earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
-Plus, earn unlimited 1% cash back on all other purchases – automatically.
+Earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus earn unlimited 1% cash back on all other purchases.

-Welcome bonus
+• Welcome bonus

 Discover will match all the cash back you've earned at the end of your first year

-Annual fee
+• Annual fee

 $0

-Intro APR
+• Intro APR

 N/A on purchases

-Regular APR
+• Regular APR

-27.99% Variable
+28.24% Variable

-Balance transfer fee
+• Balance transfer fee

 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*

-Foreign transaction fee
+• Foreign transaction fee

 None

-Credit needed
+• Credit needed

 New / Rebuilding

-*See rates and fees, terms apply.
+• *See rates and fees, terms apply.

 One way to get approved for a credit card if you have a low credit score is to sign up for a secured card, like the Discover it® Secured Credit Card, which topped our list of best secured credit cards.
 The card has no annual fee and doesn't charge foreign transaction fees, which makes it great for travel, plus it earns rewards.

 Cardholders earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, then 1%.
 Plus, you'll earn unlimited 1% cash back on all other purchases.
 And as a welcome bonus, Discover will automatically match all the cash back you've earned at the end of your first year.
-So if you earned $100 cash back in the first year, Discover will match that $100, and you'll end up with a total of $200.
+If you earned $100 cash back in the first year, Discover will match that $100, and you'll end up with a total of $200.

 Best for building credit

-The Petal® 2 "Cash Back, No Fees" Visa® Credit Card is a great pick if you're trying to increase your credit score.
-You don't need to have an established credit score to apply for this card, and best of all, it reports to all three major bureaus — Experian, Equifax and TransUnion — to help you build your credit history.
-Cardholders also earn at least 1% cash back on all eligible purchases.
-The earning rate actually jumps to 1.25% cash back after six on-time payments and increases again to 1.5% cash back after 12 on-time payments.
-This card also has no annual fee or foreign transaction fees.
+The Petal® 2 "Cash Back, No Fees" Visa® Credit Card is a great pick if you're trying to raise your credit score.
+You don't need to have an established credit history to get approved for this card.
+And It reports to all three major credit bureaus — Experian, Equifax and TransUnion — to help you build your credit history.

 Best for no security deposit